Decisions can be fun!

 Criteria: Functional Model

-In my previous post, I said that “Functional design is not just adding up the list of functions …, but rather organizing them into a lean, mean performing machine.“.
-Functional design is a fairly abstract process, so it’s quite helpful to have a set of “concrete” criteria that can be used to evaluate competing designs:
+In my previous post, I said that “Functional design is not just adding up the list of functions …, but rather organizing them into a lean, mean performing machine.”
+Functional design is a fairly abstract process, so it’s quite helpful … Continue reading

 Decision: Functional Model